Suwayomi/Suwayomi-Server/README.md

 If you face issues with your setup then we are happy to provide help, just join our discord server(a discord badge is on the top of the page, you are just a click clack away!).

 ## Syncing With Tachiyomi
-### The Tachidesk extension
+### The Suwayomi extension and tracker
-- You can install the `Tachidesk` extension inside tachiyomi.
+- You can install the `Suwayomi` extension inside tachiyomi.
-- The extension will load Tachidesk library.
+- The extension will load your Tachidesk library.
+- You can enable the Suwayomi tracker to track your reading progress with your Tachidesk server.
+  - Note: Tachiyomi only allowes tracking one way, meaning that read chapters through other clients won't be propagated to tachiyomi.
 - By manipulating filters you can browse your categories.

 ### Other methods